William Bona Anima

 William Bona Anima or Bonne-Âme (died 1110) was a medieval archbishop of Rouen.
 He served from 1079 to 1110.

-William was the son of Radbod, the bishop of Sées and was a canon at Rouen as well as an archdeacon in that diocese.
+William was the son of Radbod Fleitel, the bishop of Sées and was a canon at Rouen as well as an archdeacon in that diocese.
 He then entered a monastery and became abbot of the monastery of Saint-Etienne in Caen from 1070 to 1079.
 He then was named archbishop of Rouen, where he served from 1079 to 1110.